 - Applied time series and regression analysis

 - Law and ethics in data science

 - Data mining

-> Additionally, students must complete a graduate internship, which is an unpaid work experience in a real-life data science setting.
+Additionally, students must complete a graduate internship, which is an unpaid work experience with an area firm.
 Professors and employers will evaluate the students’ skills and competencies in these settings.
-Traditional and online graduate data science programs may offer such internships all across the state of South Carolina.
+Traditional and online data science graduate programs may offer such internships all across the state of South Carolina.

-> Many graduate data science programs will also require students to participate in an immersion experience.
-Here, students will work as a group on a case study involving a particular topic.
-Collaboration and innovation is emphasized in such a setting, using skills and competencies learned in the graduate data science program.
-Professors and professionals in the data science field will evaluate the student’s immersion experience.
+Many will also require students to participate in an immersion experience.
+Here, students will work as part of a group on a case study involving a particular topic.
+Collaboration and innovation is emphasized, and professors and professionals will evaluate student performance.

-> Key Competencies and Program Objectives
+Key Competencies and Program Objectives

 At graduation, you should be able to confidently: